dbosoft/YaNco/README.md

 You can automate the download of the SAP NW RFC SDK with the dotnet tool [sapnwrfc-download](https://www.nuget.org/packages/Dbosoft.SAPNwRfc.DownloadTool).
 See https://www.dbosoft.eu/en-us/blog/sap-netweaver-rfc-sdk-download-tool for details.

-_SAP NW RFC Library_ is fully backwards compatible, supporting all NetWeaver systems, from today, down to release R/3 4.6C.
+_SAP NW RFC SDK 750_ is fully backwards compatible, supporting all NetWeaver systems, from today, down to release R/3 4.6C.
 You can therefore always use the newest version released on Service Marketplace and connect to older systems as well.

 ## Getting started

 The easiest way to get started is by installing [the available NuGet package](https://www.nuget.org/packages/Dbosoft.YaNco).
 Take a look at the [Using](#using) section learning how to configure and use YaNco.
 Go to the [Build](#build) section to find out how to build YaNco.

-As explained above you have to obtain _SAP NW RFC Library 750_ from _SAP Service Marketplace_.
-Download the RFC SDK for the platform required for your project.
-You will only need the files from the lib directory - include them as solution item and copy the files to the build output directory.

-You also have to change your project platform configuration to the corresponding platform (x64/x86).

 ## Using